MineInAbyss/guiy-compose/README.md

 A Spigot/PaperMC UI library built on the [Jetpack Compose](https://developer.android.com/jetpack/compose) compiler.

 If you are new to Compose, please read the link above.
-In short, it is a declarative UI library that makes working with state good, gives easy access to coroutines, and helps write complex UI faster.
+In short, it is a declarative UI library that makes working with state nice, gives easy access to coroutines, and helps write complex UI faster.

 ## Beta status